 Finishing your college journey is important.
 We understand that when your path towards graduation includes two or more colleges the journey can be complicated.
 The process of simply returning to college can be full of questions.
 To help you achieve your goals, you need a community of people dedicated to helping you achieve your goals.
 We encourage you to use the information we provide to make your journey as smooth as possible and know we are here to assist you in accomplishing your academic goals.
-In addition to reviewing this page, you can download our Transfer Guide.
+In addition to reviewing this page, you can download our Transfer Guide (updated October 2022).

 When to Apply

 Students interested in applying to the University of Arkansas should begin the application process a semester before they anticipate starting here.

 Students applying for Summer/Fall are urged to apply in the early Spring semester around January.
 Regular Fall applications will be accepted until August 1.
 Students applying for Spring are urged to apply in the early Fall semester around August.
 Final deadline for Spring semester applications is December 15.

 Setting up a New Student Center Account and Managing Your Application

 When you are ready to apply to the University of Arkansas, your first step is to set up a New Student Center account.
 The New Student Center is a central location where you can get important news about your application, register for orientation, and view any missing requirements we might need to finish reviewing your application.

 To set up your New Student Center account:

 - Select "Create an account" (under the "First-time users" heading).